4.1. Overview

 4.1.4.
 Deparesing

 To generate the plan tree, the planner creates a plain text SQL statement from the plan tree’s scan paths of the foreign tables.
-For example, Fig. 4.3 shows the plan tree of the following SELECT statement:
+For example, Figure 4.3 shows the plan tree of the following SELECT statement:

 localdb=# SELECT * FROM tbl_a AS a WHERE a.id < 10;

-Fig.4.3 shows that the ForeignScan node, which is linked from the plan tree of the PlannedStmt, stores a plain SELECT text.
+Figure 4.3 shows that the ForeignScan node, which is linked from the plan tree of the PlannedStmt, stores a plain SELECT text.
 Here, postgres_fdw recreates a plain SELECT text from the query tree that has been created by parsing and analysing, which is called deparsing in PostgreSQL.

-Fig. 4.3.
+Figure 4.3.
 Example of the plan tree that scans a foreign table.

 The use of mysql_fdw recreates a SELECT text for MySQL from the query tree.
 The use of redis_fdw or rw_redis_fdw creates a SELECT command.